 avoid operating the lamp below the temperature necessary to sustain the halogen cycle;

-avoid having the lamp experience continuous cold starts;
+avoid having high wattage lamp experience continuous cold starts;

 This situation can be overcome by using a current limiting ‘soft start’ or by maintaining a ‘simmer’ current of about 10-20% of the rated current on the lamp during the eclipse times.
+However, a simmering current may result in periods of operation without the halogen cycle.
+Tests should therefore be conducted to verify satisfactory lifetime.

-halogen cycle operation failure of cycle results in rapid lamp blackening;
+halogen cycle operation failure results in rapid lamp blackening;

+The lamp must by operated at sufficient voltage and flash length to allow the lamp to reach the correct temperature and therefore enable the halogen cycle operation

 envelope material;